 International non-degree seeking applicants whose native language is not English and who do not have a diploma from a U.S. senior high school accredited by the department of education of the state or territory in which it is located must demonstrate proficiency in English.
 In addition to meeting any of the requirements for demonstrating English proficiency used by degree-seeking students (see Policy 3110.3), non-degree students may also demonstrate proficiency by achieving the appropriate threshold score on proficiency exams approved by the International Education Advisory Committee (IEAC) other than those required of degree seeking applicants.

 Individual departments may set higher requirements with the approval of the IEAC in consultation with senior TESOL faculty.
-Non-degree seeking students who wish to change their status from non-degree to degree-seeking must demonstrate their proficiency using one the the methods approved for degree-seeking applicants before being admitted to their degree program.
+Non-degree seeking students who wish to change their status from non-degree to degree-seeking must demonstrate their proficiency using one the methods approved for degree-seeking applicants before being admitted to their degree program.